kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 Pick one more of these and delete the rest.
 -->

 TBD.
-We will determine a set of metrics as part of beta graduation.
-We will need more data; there is not a single metric or set of metrics that can be used to generally quantify node performance.
+We will determine a set of metrics as a requirement for beta graduation.
+We will need more production data; there is not a single metric or set of metrics that can be used to generally quantify node performance.

+This section to be updated before the feature can be marked as graduated, and to be worked on during 1.23 development.

 - [ ] Metrics
   - Metric name: